asapostolov/Umbraco-5-Smallsite/README.md

 * Home page with some Html displayed
 * Custom Contact Page with 'company info' and Input form made with with a SurfaceController
 * GoogleMaps integration for the Contact Page
+* Category and Product Document types with Templates with basic styling

 What's next?
 -------------
-* Categories and Products structures with corresponding pages.
+* Better styling of Category and Product pages
 * Facebook, Twitter, G+, Pinterest integrations for the Products